Sarah Geronimo

-Sarah Asher Tua Geronimo-Guidicelli (/hɛ'rɒnɪmoʊ/ herr-ON-ih-moh; born July 25, 1988) is a Filipina singer and actress.
+Sarah Asher Tua Geronimo-Guidicelli (née Geronimo /hɛ'rɒnɪmoʊ/ herr-ON-ih-moh; born July 25, 1988) is a Filipina singer, record producer and actress.
+Known for her vocal versatility, genre-spanning repertoire, and commanding stage presence, Geronimo is widely regarded as one of the most influential figures and one of the defining voices in Philippine pop music.
+Credited with shaping pop music in the Philippines, Geronimo became a staple of Pinoy pop culture and is considered one of the greatest pop stars of all time in the country.

 Geronimo rose to prominence after winning the television talent show Star for a Night (2002).
-In 2003, she was signed to Viva Records, and released her debut studio album Popstar: A Dream Come True, supported by the singles "Forever's Not Enough" and "Sa Iyo".
+In 2003, she was signed to Viva Records, and released her debut studio album Popstar: A Dream Come True, supported by the singles "Forever's Not Enough" and "Sa Iyo”.

 Geronimo reinvented her image and style with Becoming (2006) and Taking Flight (2007), gaining praise for her growth and maturity.
 She recorded covers on Music and Me (2009) and One Heart (2011), the latter of which also included original material and was supported by the singles "Sino Nga Ba Siya" and "Kung Siya ang Mahal".
 Geronimo produced her tenth studio album Expressions (2013), which featured the lead single "Ikot-Ikot".
 Her twelfth studio album, The Great Unknown (2015), contained the lead single "Tala", which sparked a trend between 2019 and 2020.
-In 2025, she launched her independent record label, G Music.
+In 2025, she launched her independent record label, G Music, marking a bold new chapter in her evolution as an artist and creative leader.